-- 27.2 In substitution for 6.2 (safety showers), the following clause will be applied.
-Clean up provisions are required which may be: - fixed appliances (such as showers and eyewash stations) - single use apparatus (such as disinfectant swabs, squeeze bottles).
+- 29.2 In substitution for 6.2 (safety showers), the following clause will be applied: Clean up provisions are required which may be: - fixed appliances (such as showers and eyewash stations) - single use apparatus (such as disinfectant swabs, squeeze bottles).

-Note: Where safety showers and fixed eyewash facilities are in use they must comply with the requirements of 6.2.
-The approach to clean up provisions must be unobstructed.
+Note: Where safety showers and eyewash facilities are installed they must comply with the requirements of 6.2.

+The approach to all clean up provisions must be unobstructed.

-27.3 In substitution for 6.3 (hand washing facilities) the following clause will be applied:
+29.3 In substitution for 6.3 (handwashing facilities) the following clause will be applied:

-Work areas where goods subject to biosecurity control are handled must contain either a handwash basin fitted with hands-free taps, or some other means of decontaminating hands.
+Work areas where goods subject to biosecurity control are handled must contain a hand wash basin fit.

-Note: Handwash basins must be located inside the laboratory, near to the exit serviced with hot and cold potable water.
+Handwash basins must be located inside the laboratory, near to the exit serviced with hot and cold potable water.
 Potable water requirements must be met in accordance with AS 3500.

-- 27.4 Alternatives to wash basins include:
+Alternatives to wash basins include:

-- dispensers fitted with approved antiseptic solutions, are considered suitable, provided the dispensers can be operated without using the hands

-- a sink of hands-free operation.
+- dispensers fitted with approved antiseptic solutions, provided the dispensers can be operated without using the hands - a sink of hands-free operation.